Requirements for Power of Attorney

 Persons should take caution in trying to execute their own powers of attorney.
 There is an old saying “you get what you pay for”.
 Errors as to form can ultimately cost that person’s estate considerable fees and expense if the home-made mandate is not legal or unclear.

-If you have any questions, do not hesitate to consult an experienced estate planning attorney.
+If you have any questions, do not hesitate to contact us for a consultation .